JeevanReddyChadarla/Oops-after-dsa/oopsinjava/src/main/java/filesHandling/README.md

 ###
 There are two types of file readers in java - <br>
 1. byte stream  2. character stream <br>
-Byte stream is divided into - data as bytes, it can be text/images/audio
+Byte stream is divided into - data as bytes, it can be text/images/audio <br>
-	1. inputstream - reading data from source files
+	1. inputstream - reading data from source files <br>
- 	2. outputstream - writing data to destination files Character stream is divided into - data as characters only
+ 	2. outputstream - writing data to destination files <br>
+Character stream is divided into - data as characters only <br>
-	1. reader - read text data from source files
+	1. reader - read text data from source files <br>
- 	2. writer - write text data to various files
+ 	2. writer - write text data to various files <br>